mezoo/mezoogram/README.md

 - Launch build

-optional : refactor package and replace all occurences of "com.telegram" in all files
+optional : Replacing name package refactor package and replace all occurences of "com.telegram" and "org/telegram/" and "org_telegram_" in all files